acronis/ui-component-library/packages/documentation/components/dropdown/dropdown.doc.md

 ---
-title: ACV Dropdown component
+title: Acv Dropdown component
 lang: en-US
 editLink: true
 ---

-# ACV Dropdown
+# Acv Dropdown

 Sets general layout and positioning rules for button, split button, select, date picker and Icon.
 Maximum dropdown height is determined by the number of values, but not more than 8 visible.
 If the value is greater than 8, a vertical scroll appears in the dropdown.
 The minimum height is 128px, except when there are 1 or 2 values in the list.
 The minimum width is 128px, and the maximum width is determined by the content inside.
 All values in dropdown are links.
 Exception - use of dropdown for select, in select values are not links.